Donegal county hurling team

 The Donegal county hurling team represents Donegal in hurling and is governed by Donegal GAA, the county board of the Gaelic Athletic Association.
-The team competes in the Nicky Rackard Cup and the National Hurling League (currently Division 2B, often also in Division 3A).
+The team competes in the Christy Ring Cup and the National Hurling League (currently Division 2B, often also in Division 3A).

 Donegal's home ground is MacCumhaill Park, Ballybofey.
 The team's manager is Mickey McCann.

 The team last won the Ulster Senior Championship in 1932, but has never won the All-Ireland Senior Championship or the National League.